Xahau/xahaud/SECURITY.md

 - Not performing tests on the main network.
 If testing is necessary, use the [Testnet](https://xahau-test.net/).
 - Not targeting physical security measures, or attempting to use social engineering, spam, distributed denial of service (DDOS) attacks, etc.
-- Investigating bugs in a way that makes a reasonable, good faith effort not to be disruptive or harmful to the XAH Ledger and the broader ecosystem.
+- Investigating bugs in a way that makes a reasonable, good faith effort not to be disruptive or harmful to Xahau and the broader ecosystem.

 ### Responsible Disclosure